Skip to main content

 February 25, 2026·4 min read

-For older adults, the barriers to accessing physiotherapy — travel, parking, fatigue — often outweigh the benefits of going to a clinic.
+For older adults, the barriers to accessing physiotherapy, such as travel, parking, and fatigue, often outweigh the benefits of going to a clinic.
 Mobile home visits change that equation entirely.

 What conditions benefit most from home visit physio?

-• Post-surgical rehabilitation — knee and hip replacements, especially in early recovery
+• Post-surgical rehabilitation, including knee and hip replacements, especially in early recovery

-• Osteoarthritis management — joint-specific exercise programs to maintain function
+• Osteoarthritis management with joint-specific exercise programs to maintain function

-• Chronic pain management — structured programs to improve function and reduce reliance on medication
+• Chronic pain management with structured programs to improve function and reduce reliance on medication

 Working at the right pace